 Instructions

-- Make sure that your corn is shucked well and as many of the small strings as possible are removed.
-Also, make sure that the corn fits into your air fryer – if not, you can trim off the ends or cut the corn in half.
+- Shuck the corn and remove as many of the silk strands as possible.
+Make sure the ears fit into your air fryer basket.
+If needed, you can trim the ends or cut the corn in half.4 ears corn

-- Place the ears of corn onto a plate, then rub approximately 1/2 teaspoon of oil onto each ear of corn.
-Alternatively, you can lightly spray it with avocado oil spray.
-Season the corn with salt and pepper to taste.
+- Place the ears of corn on a plate, then rub or spray with oil.
+Season the corn with salt and pepper to taste.salt , black pepper , 2 teaspoons oil

-- Remove the cooked corn from the air fryer and season with more salt and/or pepper, if desired.
-Serve as a side dish with butter (optional).
+- Remove the cooked corn from the air fryer and serve with butter (optional) and more salt and/or pepper if desired.butter

 Nutrition